-The Planning Commission will hold its May 14, 2020, meeting via Zoom.
+The Planning Commission is meeting via Zoom until further notice.
 Those who do not need to participate by providing public input should watch via livestream above.
-Those who wish to give input on an agenda item may register via Zoom at https://zoom.us/webinar/register/WN_sSNrwy7cSyGpjt515yd59A.
+Those who wish to give input on an agenda item may register via Zoom.
 After registering, you will receive a confirmation email containing information about joining the webinar.

 Agendas & Minutes

 Email the Commission

 - The Planning Commission, in cooperation with the Planning Director and staff, shall study land use and development trends, collect data, analyze such information, and prepare a set of official policies for the future growth and development of the City.
 These policies shall collectively be known as the Comprehensive Plan.